 - Household or commercial grade

 Disinfectants intended for use in healthcare facilities must be tested according to option A or B with 2 challenges.
 Instrument disinfectants however, must be tested in dirty conditions (Option B) due to the critical nature of the medical device.
-Disinfectants intended for use in household and commercial properties must be tested according to option C and antiseptics according to Option D, each with 1 challenge.
+Disinfectants intended for use in household and commercial properties must be tested according to option C.

 The key differentiator between the options is the interfering substance used in the test.
 Interfering substance refers to the substance used to simulate the possible contaminants that co-occur with microbes in the actual environment.